 Most Georgian Jewellery available is from the later dates characterized by highly dimensional repousse.
 Floral and scroll motifs are typical of the period and the most common stones used are garnets, precious topaz, coral and early faceted diamonds set in silver.

 During most of the 18th century, diamonds were set in closed silver-settings, a technique used because jewelers of that time believed that only a silver mounting could render the true beauty of a precious stone.
 They were also aware of the fact that silver jewelry often left black stains on clothing or skin, so they resolved the matter by coating the backs of the jewels in gold.
-Jewelry was custom designed to suit the diamonds that were available.
+Georgiab jewelry was custom designed to suit the diamonds that were available.
 Stones were never specially cut for the pieces.
-The most common cuts used in Georgian designs were rose-cuts and table-cuts.
-Have a look in our catalogue and find some antique georgian (engagement) rings or brooches.
+The most common cuts used in antique Georgian jewelry designs were rose-cuts and table-cuts.
+Have a look in our catalogue and find some antique Georgian (engagement) rings or brooches.

 Want to know more about antique jewelry styles?
 Go to our antique jewelry style overview.